-The Red Nose Pitbull is the second most rare color combination available, and the only more rare colors are white and merle Pitbulls.
-They were originally bred specifically due to their fiesty attitudes, which means that they were commonly bred as fighting dogs when they were originally created.
-Typically blue pitbulls are extremely well sought after, as are the red nose.
+The Red Nose Pitbull is the second most rare color combination available.
+The only more rare colors are white and merle Pitbulls.
+They were originally bred specifically due to their feisty attitudes.
+This means that they were commonly bred as fighting dogs when they were originally created.
+Typically blue Pitbulls are extremely well sought after, as are the red nose.

-Because this recessive gene persists, they are also more expensive than other color variants, especially if they are from a reputable breeder.
+Because this recessive gene persists, they are also more expensive than other color variants.
+This is especially true if they are from a reputable breeder.
 There are many other different types of Pitbulls, with many different color variations, and those are usually viewed in the pitbull community as being more docile.

 Identifying a Red Nose

 A true red nose pitbull will have a full-on red coat, with a matching coppery colored nose.
-They will also have red or amber eyes, making a striking color combination, and making them easily identifiable from other color variants.
+They will also have red or amber eyes, making a striking color combination.
+This makes them easily identifiable from other color variants.

 Some white is permissible in the red coat, but usually speaking the less white, the better.
-They are distinctly different from the blue nose pitbull in appearance as well, although comparisons are often made between the two.
+They are distinctly different from the blue nose pitbull in appearance.
+Comparisons are often made between the two.
 APBTs can get mistaken for other breeds, but usually not so much with the red nose.

 Red Nose Size, Weight & Color

-The Red Nose Pitbull, like other APBTs, can vary a fair bit in size depending on their breeding lines and sex.
-While they would probably be classed as a medium-sized dog, usually weighing anything from around 30 to 60 pounds, they are extremely muscular.
+The Red Nose Pitbull, like other APBTs, can vary a fair bit in size.
+This depends on their breeding lines and sex.
+They are typically classed as a medium-sized dog, usually weighing anything from around 30 to 60 pounds.
+But these pups are also are densely muscular.
 They don’t tend to grow much over 20 inches to the withers.